samy-ouachek-cp/AddNode/README.md

 `eris chains logs --machine newvalnode devchain -f`

 ##6.
 Bond token to become validator
->NB: here the token we are bonded are just the token who allow you to be a validating node.
-Your devchain token are on a smart contract.
+>NB: here the token we are bonded are just the token who allow you to have weight in validating block.
+Your real devchain token are on a smart contract.

 Now you have your own node, but you are not yet a validator, if you go on `your_ip:46657/list_validators` you will see than your adress is not yet present.
 You need to bond your token to be allowed to be a validator.
-For that you will need your adress and your public key, present on your priv_validator.json, and your TotalToken number, you can find on your account.
-There's no decimal on the blockchain so you will need to multiply by 100 You real token number to get the number hosted on your adress.
-Then run this command
+For that you will need your adress and your public key, present on your priv_validator.json, and your Total Token number, you can find on your account.
+There's no decimal on the blockchain so you will need to multiply by 100 You real devchain token number to get the number of voting token TOTALTOKEN hosted on your adress.
+Then run this command:

 ```
 eris chains exec devchain "mintx bond --amt TOTALTOKEN --pubkey YOURPUBKEY --to YOURADRESS --chainID devchain --node-addr=chain:46657 --sign-addr=keys:4767 --sign --broadcast" --machine MYVALNODE